NicolasBizzozzero/super_converter/README.md

 <p>
 Super-Converter is written in <b>Python 3</b> and uses <b>Tkinter</b> for his GUI.<br>
-    It allows you to quickly convert an integer from one base to another.<br>
+    It allows you to do multiple conversion, sush as :<br>
+    * Convert an integer from one base to another.
+    * Convert a temperature into different scales.
 </p>

 <p align="center">